 For all the analyses in this study, we use the SNVs and their minor allele frequencies from 60,706 exomes found in the ExAC database (Version 0.3, downloaded February 1, 2015), after removing the variants from the sex and mitochondrial chromosomes and singletons (those variants that only occur in one chromosome in the entire ExAC dataset).
-This ends up with 7,202,445 autosomal SNVs.
-We obtained SIFT scores, and non-synonymous nature of the SNVs on the proteins using the VEP tool (Version 73) from Ensembl release 73.
-DAF information is derived from 1000 Genomes Phase 1 SNVs with ancestral alleles and ExAC population frequencies. ΔDAF (pop) values are computed from the pairwise differences in population DAF for each SNV among five populations, namely Africans/African Americans (AFR), Latino (AMR), East Asians (EAS), South Asians (SAS) and Europeans (EUR), which are combined from the Finnish (FIN) and non-Finnish European (NFE) populations in ExAC; we excluded SNVs in the 'others' (OTH) category.
-For Figure 3f, only non-synonymous SNVs are used, and in addition, any SNVs with < 100 subjects in a population that is being compared is removed, because they will skew $\Delta DAF$ .
+This ends up with 7,202,445 exonic, autosomal SNVs.
+We obtained SIFT scores, and non-synonymous nature of the SNVs on the proteins using the VEP tool (Version 73) from Ensembl release 73, DAF information is derived from 1000 Genomes Phase 1 SNVs with ancestral alleles and ExAC population frequencies. ΔDAF (pop) values are computed from the pairwise differences in population DAF for each SNV among five populations, namely Africans/African Americans (AFR), Latino (AMR), East Asians (EAS), South Asians (SAS) and Europeans (EUR), which are combined from the Finnish (FIN) and non-Finnish European (NFE) populations in ExAC; we excluded SNVs in the 'others' (OTH) category.
+Also, we note that not all SNVs have known ancestral alleles in the 1000 Genomes Project, thus DAFs are not be known for all SNVs.
+For Figure 3f, only non-synonymous SNVs are used, and in addition, any SNVs with < 100 subjects in a population that is being compared is removed, because they will skew ΔDAF.